MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 |3|Presentation sheets|<ul><li>Used to present data.</li><li>Data comes from the **Data** sheet. </li></ul>||
 |4|**Report Metadata** sheet|<ul><li>Automatically included if the layout was created by exporting another Excel report.</li><li>Contains general information about the report.</li><li>Can be deleted.</li></ul>|

-In summary, this is what you should and shouldn't do on the **Data** sheet:
+In summary, you should and shouldn't do the following things on the **Data** sheet:

 - Don't change the name of **Data** sheet, **Data** table, or columns.
 - You can delete or hide columns.